Markham, Ontario: City Council

 Markham City Council consists of Frank Scarpitti as mayor, four regional councillors and eight ward councillors each representing one of the city's eight wards.
 Scarpitti replaced Don Cousens, a former Progressive Conservative MPP for Markham and a Presbyterian church minister.
 The community elects the mayor and four regional councillors to represent the City of Markham at the regional level.
 The municipality pays the Councillors for their services, but in many municipalities, members of council usually serve part-time and work at other jobs.
 Residents elected the current members of council to a four-year term of office, in accordance with standards set by the province.
-The selection of members for the offices of mayor and regional councillors are made town-wide, while ward councillors are elected by individual ward.
+The selection of members for the offices of mayor and regional councillors are made city-wide, while ward councillors are elected by individual ward.